TongmengHAI/start-with-angular/README.md

 # Font Converter

 This project allows you to convert `.ttf` font files into Base64 and use them directly in your application.

+Note: `jspdf` is not familiar well with `Khmer`( e.,g. សុវណ្ណ​ it shows សុវណណ in PDF)

 ## Add New Fonts